-In accordance with the typikon of Holy Trinity Monastery, the brotherhood take part in the Rite of Forgiveness on the night of Cheesefare Sunday, at the end of the Order of Small Compline.
+In accordance with the typikon of Holy Trinity Monastery, the brotherhood take part in the Rite of Forgiveness on the night of Cheesefare Sunday (also known as Forgiveness Sunday), at the end of the Order of Small Compline.
 Prior to asking the forgiveness of the brotherhood and of all present, the monastery’s abbot, Archimandrite Luke, gave the following word on the coming lenten struggle:

 In the name of the Father and of the Son and of the Holy Spirit!